ammar-homaida-statistics/easystatisticsacademy/foundations/what-is-data/index.md

 &nbsp;   <p>

-&nbsp;     The next lesson explains common ways to describe and classify data, including
+&nbsp;     The next lesson introduces common ways to describe and classify data, including

-&nbsp;     different types of variables and why types matter for analysis.
+&nbsp;     variable types and why they matter for analysis.

 &nbsp;   </p>